El Niño and the Galapagos Islands

 El Niño.
 Most have heard the term before, whether it was in your high school science class, the news, or in a skit from the dearly beloved comedian Chris Farley.
 It has been said that El Niño has been a factor in political revolutions, and caused severe drought and famines in the past.
 But what does El Niño mean?
 Where did the terms originate, and what are the implications for the Galapagos Islands?
 In this article, I jump into the facts and illuminate the powerful relationship between El Niño and the Galapagos Islands, and why they are important to know.

-Where did name El Niño come from?
+Where did the name El Niño come from?

-El Niño events are not a recent phenomena.
+El Niño events are not recent phenomena.
 Evidence indicates that the Incas of ancient Peru were known to build stone storehouses on steep hillsides to protect food and supplies from floods that arrived from El Niño events.
 The term El Niño was coined by fishermen off the coast of the Peruvian port city of Paita.
 The fishermen recognized a pattern of significant ocean warming in December, coinciding with the disappearance of the large schools of fish they aimed to catch.
 Why El Niño?
 El Niño directly translates to “the little boy” in Spanish.
-But more importantly, it refers to the new-born Jesus Christ.
+But more importantly, it refers to the newborn Jesus Christ.
 As the birth of Jesus is widely accepted to occur in December, the event was thus named after this central figure of Christianity.

 What is El Niño?

 The El Niño is a complex phenomenon in which the Pacific Ocean near the equatorial region warms significantly, coinciding with significant changes in the atmosphere.
 Rainfall rates decline over Indonesia, India and Australia, while rainfall and tropical cyclone formation increase over the tropical Pacific Ocean.
-The El Niño events are erratic, occurring at irregularly from two to seven years, and lasting anywhere from nine months to two years.
-These El Niño events cause strange and dramatic activity, and the unpredictive nature makes them even more menacing.
+The El Niño events are erratic, occurring irregularly from two to seven years, and lasting anywhere from nine months to two years.
+These El Niño events cause strange and dramatic activity, and the unpredictable nature makes them even more menacing.